FarahTrigui/GraphQlPractice/README.md

 # GraphQlPractice
-A practice GraphQL server using GraphQL Yoga with examples of queries, mutations, and subscriptions.
+A practice GraphQL server using GraphQL Yoga with examples of queries, mutations, and subscriptions (also with Prizma)